 - Point out important and unique elements of each citation style.

 - Search for patterns of error in a bibliography or works cited list and explain the correct formatting when repeated errors are detected.

 - Help students construct citations for items that do not fit into predetermined categories.

-- Teach students how to use citation management software such as RefWorks and Zotero.
+- Teach students how to use Zotero (citation management and citing software).

 - Provide samples of the style, manuals, or links to further information.

 - Explain the principles of academic integrity and plagiarism avoidance.

 - Explain the general rules of attribution when quoting and paraphrasing (e.g. how and when to apply and format in-text notes vs. footnotes vs. endnotes).

 - Search for patterns of inadequate attribution in a paper and explain the value and necessity of academic integrity when evidence of plagiarism is detected.